2Forget not to show love unto strangers: for thereby some have entertained angels unawares.

 Scripture Testimony Index stories for this passage

-"Our house belongs to the Lord Jesus, therefore regard it as your dwelling-place whenever you come to Baku” were the sweet words of Dr. Baedeker's Christian hosts, and so warm was their hospitality that he remarked; "We may teach them from the Word; but they act the Word, and leave us far behind.”
+"Our house belongs to the Lord Jesus.
+Therefore regard it as your dwelling-place whenever you come to Baku.”
+These were the sweet words of Dr. Baedeker's Christian hosts, and so warm was their hospitality that he remarked, "We may teach them from the Word; but they act the Word, and leave us far behind.”

-Jonathan Goforth shares how the decision arrived at in prayer, to open up their new home to all locals for sightseeing, helped make the work of reaching and evangelizing to the people easier.
-As it made the people see them as friends and not just strangers.
+The Goforths were concerned that their new semi-Western house could be a hindrance to the relationships with their neighbors.
+Through prayer they made the decision to open up their new home to locals for sightseeing, which ultimately helped make the work of reaching and evangelizing the people easier, as it made the people see them as friends, not strangers.

 While still trying to settle her guest in, a mother, her twin children, husband and father - who had been exiled by their people appeared on her yard seeking shelter.
 Hospitably, Mary Slessor ("Ma") received her uninvited guests; fed them, sheltered them, attended to the twins and had her guest comfort the weeping mother.